ksashi95/SQL_Project/README.md

 • DiabetesPedigreeFunction: Diabetes pedigree function
 • Age: Age in years
 • Outcome: Class variable (0 or 1) indicating whether the individual has diabetes or not

+# Objective:
+• Practice SQL skills by performing data analysis tasks on the diabetes dataset.
+• Explore SQL functionalities for data manipulation, aggregation.